DevCycleHQ/java-server-sdk/example-local/README.md

 Rerun the example after creating a feature and a variable and that will be shown

-replace application.properties devcycle.serverKey with your server SDK key
+replace application.properties devcycle.sdkKey with your server SDK key